State Medical Plans

 Your HSA monies can be used toward your deductible, coinsurance, or other qualified medical expenses.
 All preventive services are free and do not count toward the deductible.
 You do, however, pay a copay for preventive prescriptions.

-Summary of Benefits and Coverage - HDHP
+NEW2025 HDHP Summary of Benefits and Coverage - English (PDF)

 Step 2: Compare Insurance Carriers